inne12v/Nextneon-Maklik/README.md

 (source: wikihow)
 Select: 'EFI: USB', Boot from usb-stick, EFI: <name of the usb stick here>
 Wait until it boots.
 You can try it out, or install it.
-For install, follow the next steps:
+For install, follow the next steps (for tryout you can just keep it like this, and reboot to your old operating system without things installed):
 Follow the steps in the installation program (hint: test the keyboard out before selecting it), and if you have some expensive hardware or so, check the box 'Install third-party programs and drivers for hardware' or something like that.
 When you are done, select restart.
 The computer will restart, but first shows a message 'please remove the installation media, then press enter' just press enter.